 Brook Landscape is a New York based design-build studio, aiming to transform outdoor living spaces into unique natural environments.
 Through cohesive plant-scapes and architecturally appropriate features, a tranquil garden takes shape.
 They focus on the use of sustainable materials that age gracefully, coupled with timeless objects and forms.
 The end result invites you outdoors.

 Brook Landscape is a design/build practice dedicated to creating naturalistic, contemporary gardens.

-CHAIRS THAT INSPIRE ON THE CHAIROUSEL is an exhibition designed by the students of the School of Visual Arts’ 3D Design and Interior Design departments on display at Design Pavilion in Times Square.
+CHAIRS THAT INSPIRE ON THE CHAIROUSEL is an exhibition designed by the students of the School of Visual Arts’ 3D Design and Interior Design departments.

 Students were asked to create a chair that represents what inspires them.
 These sculptures came together on a refurbished 1960’s carousel, creating a one-of-a-kind ride.
 With inspirations ranging from a Broadway stage to an orange chair covered with discarded objects, whether it’s the paparazzi or an imaginary creature that gets your wheels spinning, choose your muse on the Chairousel.
 If you’re one to think big, atop is the largest chair of them all – a 26 foot high chair serving as the canopy over this spinning show of seats.